ayubazmi/ec2code/README.md

-EC2 Creation using terraform code in main.tf file
+EC2 Creation in simple way using terraform code in main.tf file